gkurts/grocerylistkeeperupper/README.md

 * implement "features" structure in both api and web interface (http://the.fringe.ninja/blog/481/organizing-per-feature-in-nancy)
 * implement a task runner to minify and concatenate the javascript files into one dist file (or something like that)
 * javascript linter
+* registration screen does not give feedback at all.
+Should automatically login and redirect.
+* login page doesn't give feedback on bad password.
 * android version
 * iphone version

+### check it out
+api at glkuapi.azurewebsites.net
+web at glku.azurewebsites.net